molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Some people make this imprecision and inconsistency responsible for many JavaScript pitfalls.
 That’s true to some regard.
 JavaScript was not originally designed for writing large web applications or user interfaces.
 Recent ECMAScript standards introduced more strictness and consistency to improve [programming in the large](https://en.wikipedia.org/wiki/Programming_in_the_large_and_programming_in_the_small).

-When it’s so hard to write robust JavaScript, why not use another programming language?
+When it is so hard to write robust JavaScript, why not use another programming language?

 The browsers only have a JavaScript engine built in, so we ca not just run, say, PHP in the browser.
 But other languages can be translated into JavaScript, like an Arabic text can be translated into English.

 Typically, programming languages are compiled into machine code for a specific processor architecture or into bytecode for a virtual machine.
-It’s also possible to compile them into another language, like JavaScript.
+It is also possible to compile them into another language, like JavaScript.
 As we’ve learned already, such a compiler-translator is called transpiler.

 Transpilers allow to write front-end code in an arbitrary language.
 Someone has to develop the transpiler, of course.
 This opens up tremendous possibilities.
 We can use strictly-typed languages, or purely functional languages, or languages designed for the purpose of building user interfaces.